-Lush –a Cult cosmetic company with locations all over Canada; their “5 Pot Program” allows you to return five of their post-consumer recycled plastic containers in store in exchange for a free face mask.
-Also sells shampoo and conditioner bars that are travel friendly and you can purchase in a re-usable tin.
+Lush –a Cult cosmetic company with locations all over Canada; their “5 Pot Program” allows you to return five of their post-consumer recycled plastic containers in-store in exchange for a free face mask.
+It also sells shampoo and conditioner bars that are travel-friendly and you can purchase in a re-usable tin.

 Nurtured Parenting – Carries zero waste lunchboxes, cloth diapers, and hosts in-store workshops and events.
 Powered with green energy thanks to Bullfrog Power!